zchyde/brooklinebooksmith.com/_drafts/book-bento-care-packages-for-the-soul.md

 [At The Edge of the Orchard](http://www.brooklinebooksmith-shop.com/book/9780525953005) by Tracy Chevalier &nbsp;

-Tracy Chevalier is best known for her historical drama Girl With a Pearl Earring – a captivating work about art and expression.
+Tracy Chevalier is best known for her historical drama

+<u>Girl With a Pearl Earring</u> – a captivating work about art and expression.

 Chevalier's new novel showcases her talent for immersing readers in a gorgeous landscape.&nbsp;